chafey/dicom2ion-js/README.md

 # dicom2ion-js
-JavaScript implementation of a DICOM P10 converter to Ion
+JavaScript implementation of a DICOM P10 converter to [Amazon Ion](https://amzn.github.io/ion-docs/)

 Project Status: pre-release software, do not use yet